 Feng Shui Flying Star: Monthly Energy (1 month cycle)

-Explanation of the Classical Bagua Map (Energy Star Chart)
+Explanation of the Classical Luo Shu Map (Energy Star Chart)

 Basically, the upper two numbers are reflecting the actual energy in this section.
 The left number is called the Sitting (Mountain) Star, compared to the right number which is called the Facing (Water) Star.
 The Sitting Star particularly deals with the health and well-being of the house residence.
 On the other hand, the Facing Star reflects the wealth and money matters of the residence.